seed-run/homepage/_docs/pinning-the-serverless-version.md

 description: You can set the version of Serverless Framework you want to use for your deployments by setting it in the serverless.yml
 ---

-Seed uses a recent stable version of Serverless Framework.
-We wait until most common issues have been ironed out in a release to upgrade to it.
-This means that if your app relies on a newer version of Serverless Framework, you need to set it in your `serverless.yml`.
+Seed uses the following scheme while deciding which Serverless Framework version to use.

+1. We **use a recent stable release** as a _default_ when your app or service is created.
+We do this because Serverless Framework releases can sometimes be buggy and these end up breaking previously working builds.
+We update the _default_ version every once in a while.

+2. However, we **do not update previously deployed apps** with the new _default_ version.
+These changes only affect any newly created apps or services.

+3. To use a newer version of Serverless Framework for your builds, **you can set it** in your `serverless.yml`.

 You can see the version of Serverless Framework that was used for a build in the build log page.
 You can see this in the build logs as well.